🌙

 Security

-Besides its verifiable scarcity (which I will touch on next), Bitcoin's success is linked to its immense level of security.
+Besides its verifiable scarcity (which I touch on next), Bitcoin's success is linked to its immense level of security.
 Bitcoin achieves its impressive security through a breakthrough in distributed network research called Nakamoto Consensus, which was designed by Satoshi Nakamoto.

 Specifically, Nakamoto Consensus is Bitcoin's consensus protocol that involves miners competing to solve a timestamped proof-of-work (PoW), which adds a block of transactions to the never-ending cryptographic hash chain.
 This approach establishes the longest chain of PoW as the authoritative chain, making it extremely difficult for attackers to launch a successful 51% attack, as they would require control over 51% of the network's mining power to create a longer chain.